webrtc-rs/webrtc/examples/reflect/README.md

 ### Hit 'Start Session' in jsfiddle, enjoy your video!
 Your browser should send video to webrtc-rs, and then it will be relayed right back to you.

-Congrats, you have used webrtc-rs!
+Congrats, you have used WebRTC.rs!